ylee862/sheHacks_2025/README.md

 - **useState & useEffect** - For managing state and handling side effects in React.
 - **CSS Grid** - For flexible and responsive layout design.
 - **Drag and Drop API** - To enable moving sticky notes between columns seamlessly.
+- **Node.js** - A runtime environment for executing JavaScript on the server-side.

 ---